-When it comes to shipwrecks, gold coins have it lucky when compared
+When it comes to shipwrecks, gold coins have it lucky when compared to silver coins.

 Silver coins nearly always show evidence of their time in the sea.

 Numismatic Guaranty Corp. has a shipwreck coin certification program that advertises itself as “the only independent third-party shipwreck coin certification company providing professional services for experts and companies specializing in the field of shipwreck archaeology.”